 Determine the time position associated with the midpoint of the horizontal eye width based on the zero hit crossing points at the Lower Threshold power level.
 Constrain this time position to be within the Inter-eye Skew (max) specified in Table 5-3 of the Middle Eye Center time position.
-The constrained time position is defined as $T{mid,low}$ (see Figure 5-4).
+The constrained time position is defined as T{mid,low} (see Figure 5-4).
 This is the Lower Eye Center time position.

 Determine the power level value associated with the mid-point of the lower eye vertical eye height based on the zero hit points measured at the Lower Eye Center time position.
-Constrain this power level value to be within the requirements of Table 5-3.
+Constrain this power level value with respect to the Lower Threshold level value to be within the requirements of Table 5-3.
 This is the Lower Eye Center amplitude value.

 The mask shape for the lower eye is centered on the Lower Eye Center.
+The mask shape position can be optimized within the constraints defined in Table 5-3 with respect to Middle Eye Center and the Lower Threshold power level.